k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Hardware/2_All_Environments/04_k8s_req.md

 - Ensure you use NGINX Ingress Controller (see [here](https://kubernetes.github.io/ingress-nginx/deploy/) the installation instruction).

-- Ensure you use Calico CNI for the cluster's network policy (see [here](https://docs.tigera.io/calico/3.25/getting-started/kubernetes/helm#install-calico) the installation instruction).
+  - Ensure you have a CNI for the cluster's network policy (see [here](https://docs.tigera.io/calico/3.25/getting-started/kubernetes/helm#install-calico) the installation instruction for Calico CNI.
+K2cloud deployments use basic network policy and accordingly most of the CNI’s fit).

 - Prepare a domain name that will be used for this cluster and can be resolved by DNS.
+The domain should point to the load balancer that point to the Nginx ingress controller with domain wildcard.

   Provide it k2view team.

   When creating a namespace its name is associated as a subdomain to this domain in the ingress controller.
 For example, if domain is "k2dev.company.com" and a created namespace is "test", then URL of this namespace, that users shall access to, will be "test.k2dev.company.com".